 - Tees Valley Food Liaison Group meetings on matters such as food hygiene and standards inspections, food hygiene and standards sampling, enforcement action, and any other operational matters; - Tees Valley Health Protection Group Meetings with PHE for Health Protection issues such as infectious diseases, food poisoning outbreaks and emerging issues; - Attending regional meetings to discuss the Food Hygiene Rating Scheme; - Chairing the APHA Northern Ports Liaison Meetings; - Attending regional Fishery Liaison Group Meetings; - Attending/teleconferencing in to Port Health Liaison Meeting; - Attending the NETSA (North East Trading Standards Association) Meetings with regards to Animal Health and Welfare and Food Standards and; - Review of planning applications with regards to port premises.

 5.9.
-Feed and Food Safety and Standards promotional work, and other non-official controls interventions
+Feed a nd F ood Safety and Standards promotional work, and other non-official control s inte ervent tions

 The service does not plan to carry out any promotional work.

 6. RESOURCES

 6.1.
 Financial Allocation